 The aim of NTNU's Research Excellence is to help realize NTNU's goals for research in the top international league.

-The initiatives include external measures funded through the Research Council of Norway, the EU and private-sector players that reward high academic merit as well as initiatives realized through strategic prioritization of NTNU's own resources.
+The initiatives include measures funded through the Research Council of Norway, the EU and private-sector players that reward high academic merit as well as initiatives realized through strategic prioritization of NTNU's own resources.

 Outstanding researchers at NTNU have received grants from the European Research Council (ERC).